 I’m looking at you, treadmill owners.
 If you’re anything like me, your treadmill hasn’t seen fresh lubrication since the day it left the factory.
 Perhaps it’s time to buy a bottle of belt deck lubricant, read your owner’s manual, and give your stationary roadway some TLC.
-Bike trainers too.
-That cultivated patina of dust and grease on your cassette will sap your watts at a shocking rate.
-This is also a good time to check power cords, refamiliarize yourself with mounting and dismounting bikes to trainers and generally look for anything loose that shouldn’t be.
+That goes for bike trainers, too — the cultivated patina of dust and grease on your cassette will sap your watts at a shocking rate.
+This is also a good time to check power cords, refamiliarize yourself with mounting and dismounting bikes to trainers, and generally look for anything loose that shouldn’t be.

 While a lot of training will make your primary muscles strong, the secondary support musculature just doesn’t get nearly the same workout from basic bike time.
 If you’re serious about racing, maybe set aside time to lift a weight or two to keep your body on the right side of joint injury.

 Did I mention that indoor training gets sweaty?
 The cruelty of working hard without actually moving through space is that the air around you sticks to you like bad polyester in the tropics.
-You don’t have to get fancy.
+But to avoid this, you don’t have to get fancy.
 A reasonably priced box fan aimed across you works wonders to keep from overheating.

 Racing indoors requires extra emphasis on cleaning, maintenance, and cooling.
 Depending on your racing category, consider portable AC units.
 Cooling is one place where equipment doping isn’t frowned upon.
 And take extra precautions securing your setup to the ground.
 A sandbag or two can be the difference between finishing the sprint and an unplanned meeting with the ground.

 The fixed position of indoor biking is tough on the sit bones.
 Consider treating yourself to a new pair of bibs or even a rocker plate for added comfort.
 For additional comfort, look for small opportunities to improve your setup.
-Personally, an extension cord with an inline switch to control my fan while riding, and an extra-long charge cable for my phone have made the dark days that much more enjoyable.
+I personally use an extension cord with an inline switch to control my fan while riding and an extra-long charge cable for my phone, both of which have made the dark days that much more enjoyable.
 Address the little things and treat yourself for a better indoor season.